faker-ruby/faker/CONTRIBUTING.md

 ## YAML files

-Please use dash syntax for YAML arrays:
+Please use dash syntax for YAML arrays.
+The dash syntax faciliates code reviews by making it eaiser to see what items were added or removed from the lists.

+Here is an example:

 ```Yaml
 # this is preferred